Seminole County, FL Fence Building Codes & Permits

 A. Either the homeowner or an adult representative must be present before an inspector can enter an occupied residence or fenced property.
 For inspection of an outside structure such as a deck, pool, or storage shed, the homeowner may place a note on the permit card granting the inspector permission to enter the property if he/she cannot be present during the inspection.

-Fence Workshop™ supplies, installs and repairs the following fence styles in Seminole County, GA.
+Fence Workshop™ supplies the following fence styles in Seminole County, GA.

 - Wood Privacy, Picket , Split Rail & Board

 - Vinyl Privacy, Picket, Post & Rail

 - Ornamental Metal, Steel, Aluminum & Wrought Iron

 - Chain Link, Galvanized, Black Vinyl Coated, Temporary Panels